Cranston High School West

 The school comprises five buildings; one of these buildings is the Cranston Area Career and Technical Center.
 The school grounds include six tennis courts, a baseball field, and a track and football field.
 West has 155 staff members who work with the student population of approximately 1850 daily.
 The program of studies encompasses 203 different courses.
 The Cranston Area Career and Technical Center offers 17 different courses.
 All courses are geared toward student academic abilities.
 Fifty-two percent of graduates go on to pursue a four-year degree while twenty-two percent pursue a 2-year degree.

 Numerous athletic teams have won championship titles for the school, more recently being the 2004 varsity football team, 2006 varsity wrestling team, 2007 varsity wrestling team, 2008 varsity wrestling team, 2009 varsity wrestling team, 2006 varsity baseball team, 2007 varsity baseball team, 2009 varsity hockey team, 2011 varsity baseball team, and 2012 varsity boys tennis team.
 Also the varsity boys volleyball team made it to the semifinals of the State titles in 2011, 2012, 2014, and 2015 while winning the State Championship in 2016 and 2019.
 The 2017 boys swim team were the division three dual meet champions.
-It is also the high school of former NFL Pro Bowl running back Mark Van Eeghen.
+It is also the high school of former NFL running back and two-time Super Bowl champion with the Oakland Raiders, Mark Van Eeghen.